harmony-one/s/progress/sun-hyuk-ahn.md

+2023-01-23 Tue:

+2023-01-22 Mon: Updated set up so that a single indexer is deployed for each chain (previously, 2 indexers for each service).
+No need for overlapping indexers.

+---
+2023-01-21 Sun: Refactor code

+2023-01-20 Sat: Set up configuration for for fly.io.

+2023-01-19 Fri: Generalize flip to deploy to chains using ChainConfig class.

+2023-01-18 Thu: Deployed usdt.country (Binance USDT / Harmony ONE pair).

+2023-01-17 Wed: Generalized indexer and transaction manager class to work with any chains.

+2023-01-16 Tue: Create and deploy backup indexer for Onescriptions.

+2023-01-15 Mon: Holiday

+---

+2023-01-12 Fri: Deploy frontend for flip.

+2023-01-11 Thu: Updated logic to process transaction synchronously.

 2023-01-10 Wed: Updated streaming process of transactions.
 Implemted rate limit of $1 with remainder DB and logic to later process manual refunds.

 2023-01-09 Tue: Updated wallet managing logic.
 Configured Postgres to store transaction data.
 Deployed the service on moc.usdc.country.